This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 I. Minimum Ages

 Those of any age under 21 may drink.
 But a parent, guardian, grandparent, or legal-age spouse must give the alcohol.
+Many do this to teach moderation.
+This approach is effective.

 II.
-More Massachusetts Alcohol Laws
+Other Massachusetts Alcohol Laws

 Grocery and convenience stores can sell beer and wine from 8 a.m. to 11 p.m.
 Monday through Saturday.
 Restaurants and bars can serve from 8 a.m. to 2 a.m.
 Monday through Saturday.
 No alcohol sales begin before noon on Sunday.